Nico Iamaleava

-Early life and high school career
+Early life

-Iamaleava was born in Long Beach, California and is of Samoan decent.
-Iamaleava attended Warren High School in Downey, California.
+Iamaleava was born on September 2, 2004, in Long Beach, California, and is of Samoan descent.
+Iamaleava attended both Warren High School in Downey, California and Long Beach Polytechnic High School.
 As a senior, Iamaleava threw for 1,726 yards and 25 touchdowns, while also rushing for six touchdowns.
 He was named the Polynesian Football Player of the Year.
 Iamaleava was also named the MVP of the Polynesian Bowl, throwing for 186 yards and a touchdown.
-Iamaleava was rated as one of the top players in the class of 2023, and committed to play college football at the University of Tennessee.
+Iamaleava was rated as one of the top players in the class of 2023 and committed to play college football at the University of Tennessee.